cs01/nullsafe-c/README.md

-# C with Strict Nullability: An experimental fork of the Clang compiler
+# Null-Safe C: An experimental C compiler

 An experimental Clang fork that adds **flow-sensitive null safety** to C, inspired by modern languages like TypeScript, Kotlin, and Rust.